 "The first and last signs of Main Street: Semiosis and modality at the Hong Kong and California Disneylands" in Social Semiotics, Vol. 28, No. 4, pp. 443-471 (2017)

-"'Authentically Disney, distinctly Chinese' and faintly American: The emotional branding of Disneyland in Shanghai" in Semiotica (in-queue for publication, 2018)
+"'Authentically Disney, distinctly Chinese' and faintly American: The emotional branding of Disneyland in Shanghai" in Semiotica (accepted, in-queue for publication in early 2019)

-"Meet Me on Main Street: Disneyland as Place Attachment for Southern Californians" in Tourism Geographies (provisional acceptance, under revision)
+"Meet Me on Main Street: Disneyland as Place Attachment for Southern Californians" in Tourism Geographies (accepted, in-queue for publication in 2019)